Oregon Roof Consulting - Roofing Hall of Shame - 2020

 Olalla is twelve minutes NE of Gig Harbor in Puget Sound.
 One thing about doing this work is you never know where the next job will be.

 This roof is four years old.
 There are 2"-3"-4'-5" depressions in the deck.
 The plywood is black.
 Plywood should be brown, not black.
 Plywood should be flat, not wavy.
 The two bathrooms and their vents are at the front half of the house.
 These vents are mostly venting into the attic.
 Contract called for two 'flapper' or stem vents.
 These are the vents that utility vents are attached to.
-Problem is that there are no flapper vents on this building.
-None.
+Problem is that there are no new flapper vents on this building.
 Breach of contract and a serious error.
 Plus, there are not enough attic vents and the ones that are there are too far down from the ridge line.
 Typically all attic vents are on the side where they would not be visible; in this case that would be the back side.
 Ventilation issues abound here.
 Of course, the roofer from Tacoma says they did nothing wrong and now refuses to speak to the owners.
-That will likely change after they read our summary report.
+Kitsap County requires a permit however a permit wasn't pulled.
 Bottom line is that you should always do what the contract, that YOU write, says you will do.
 This roof must now be torn off, replace nearly all plywood, and put a roof on correctly with proper ventilation - like they should have done the first time.
 Oooooops!

 New Roof Inspection - Eastmoreland, OR (Aug 01, 2020)